 Jamal Khashoggi, missing activist and writer, killed in fight, state media reports

+Jamal Khashoggi, missing activist and writer, killed in fight, Saudi state media reports

 Jamal Khashoggi, the missing activist and writer last seen entering the Saudi Consulate in Turkey on Oct.
 2, was killed in a fight, state media reported on Friday.

+The statements did not identify the 18 Saudis being held by authorities.

+Saudi state TV and the state-run Saudi Press Agency carried the statement early Saturday morning.

 The announcement comes after President Trump on Thursday said it "certainly" looked like Khashoggi was dead.
-The president didn't elaborate on his conclusion but he said the consequences for Saudi Arabia "will have to be very severe" if they are ultimately found responsible for Khashoggi's death.
+The president didn't elaborate on his conclusion but he said the consequences for Saudi Arabia "will have to be very severe" if it's ultimately found responsible for Khashoggi's death.

 “The United States acknowledges the announcement from the Kingdom of Saudi Arabia that its investigation into the fate of Jamal Khashoggi is progressing and that it has taken action against the suspects it has identified thus far," White House press secretary Sarah Sanders said in a statement released Friday evening.
 "We will continue to closely follow the international investigations into this tragic incident and advocate for justice that is timely, transparent, and in accordance with all due process.
 We are saddened to hear confirmation of Mr. Khashoggi’s death, and we offer our deepest condolences to his family, fiancée, and friends.”

-Saudi Arabian King Salman now has a proposal on the "urgent need" to restructure the kingdom's intelligence services following Khashoggi's death, the state-run Saudi Press Agency said early Saturday.
+King Salman now has a proposal on the "urgent need" to restructure the kingdom's intelligence services following Khashoggi's death, the state-run Saudi Press Agency said.

-Khashoggi, who had written critically of Saudi Crown Prince Mohammed bin Salman, disappeared two weeks ago during a visit to the Saudi Consulate in Istanbul.
+Khashoggi, who had written critically of MBS, disappeared two weeks ago during a visit to the Saudi Consulate in Istanbul.
 Turkish officials said they feared he was killed and dismembered inside the consulate.

 During a meeting with Secretary of State Mike Pompeo earlier this week, Saudi leaders -- including King Salman and the crown prince -- "strongly denied any knowledge of what took place in their consulate in Istanbul," Pompeo said.
 That denial was backed by President Trump prior to Friday's revelation.